u-an-i/Globe/distributables/Readme.txt

 the application not informs about failed retrieval of map tiles, e.g. when the key is invalid nothing gets rastered, and the window remains black

+elevation is presented for outer zoom levels and is exaggerated by a factor of 20.
+Elevation is known to appear wrong for the poles and the Himalayan region.

 if the application does not start, you might need the Visual Studio 2022 X64 Visual C(++) Redistributable you can find at https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist